mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 Structure of the Repository
 =====================================

 Every C/C++ project repository follows the same structure.
-(This is also overviewed in "Guide: Building Code", under :ref:`gbuild_systems_conf`.)

 ..
 NOTE:: Folders marked with (*) are untracked in the Git repository